 Mipui Developer Guide

-Mipui is a hobby project implemented by just one developer with no background in web development; please don't judge the code quality :-) in particular while some areas underwent extensive planning (like operation_center) others were completely hacked together in an hurry (like the menu).
+Mipui is a hobby project implemented by just one developer with little background in web development; please don't judge the code quality :-) in particular while some areas underwent extensive planning (like operation_center.js) others were completely hacked together in an hurry (like menu.js).

 Some Implementation Pointers